d-exclaimation/pioneer/README.md

             }
             await flow.task(with: nil)
         }

-        // Explicit termination callback for EventStream, important to provide for `AsyncSequence` (expect `Nozzle`, since it have built in implicit termination).
+	// `Nozzle` have built-in termination callback with `EventStream`.
-        // Pioneer implemention of `EventStream` aren't using the built-in `.map` and `.compactMap`. return nozzle.map { Message(content: "Message for iteration #\($0)") }.toEventStream(
+	// However in cases where converting any `AsyncSequence`, it's best to provide a termination callback. return nozzle.map { Message(content: "Message for iteration #\($0)") }.toEventStream(
             onTermination: {
                 nozzle.shutdown()